pharmpy/pywrapr/README.md

 # pywrapr
-A Python package to create a wrapper in R. Generates converted docstings and wrapper code from Python to R.
+A Python package to:

+* Automatically create an R wrapper for a Python library
+* Convert Python docstrings to R
+* Use typehints to improve type conversion for R
+* Convert Python example code to R code